Understanding Carnival Corporation & plc (CCL)'s financial health through ratios - The Dwinnex

-Carnival Corporation & plc (NYSE: CCL) closed the day trading at $17.16 down -0.75% from the previous closing price of $17.29.
-In other words, the price has decreased by -$0.13 from its previous closing price.
-On the day, 60230179 shares were traded.
-CCL stock price reached its highest trading level at $17.75 during the session, while it also had its lowest trading level at $16.88.
+Carnival Corporation & plc (NYSE: CCL) closed the day trading at $19.21 up 1.32% from the previous closing price of $18.96.
+In other words, the price has increased by $+0.25 from its previous closing price.
+On the day, 55667184 shares were traded.
+CCL stock price reached its highest trading level at $19.55 during the session, while it also had its lowest trading level at $18.80.

 Sponsored